ekapros/origins/origins-chapter-1.md

 onClick():
 A. Hmmm, not exactly (data trail definition).
 B. That is correct! (data trail definition) C. Hmmm, not exactly (data trail definition).
 D. Apologies, we do not currently ship to Planet Earth (location auto-detected from your IP). ]

-J: Who will find me?
+> J: Who will find me?

-mB: You need to hide.
+> mB: You need to hide.
 You’re not safe.

-Jaonora was delighted and furious at the same time.
-Hide?
+Jaonora was delighted and furious at the same time. _Hide_?
 Of course not!
-All these years, she had been looking for an adventure, and now that one knocked on her door, she would hide?
+All these years, she had been looking for an adventure, and now that one knocked on her door, she would _hide_?
 There was no way she was doing that!

 However, she also decided to protect herself from whoever might be after her.
 She thought about what mBámra had said, about the data trail.
 What could be an effective way to protect my data, she wondered.